 - Position Denmark at an international level in improving prevention and care for patients with non-diabetic endocrine disorders.

-The research projects must be clinical and collaborative and focus on endocrine disorders within e.g.; thyroid, calcium metabolism, pituitary/adrenal/neuroendocrine and gonadal disorders.
+The research projects must be clinical and collaborative and focus on endocrine disorders within e.g. e.g. thyroid, calcium metabolism, pituitary/adrenal/neuroendocrine, reproduction and women’s diseases.
 Projects within diabetes research are not eligible.

 Due to the collaborative purpose of the grant, the research project must bring researchers, preferentially from university hospitals from all the five Danish regions together (but from at least three university hospitals, from three different regions), in solving a challenge within the area of clinical non-diabetic endocrinology.
 This could be accomplished by establishing national cohorts and/or infrastructure or by other means.
 International scientific and clinical collaboration on the research project where relevant is strongly encouraged.